 - Sit in a circle with the note flashcards in a small box or bowl in the centre of the circle.

-- The 1st child picks a card and without showing it to anyone, whispers the rhythm (ta – ta, ti – ti etc) of that note to their neighbour.
+- The 1st child picks a card and without showing it to anyone, whispers the rhythm of that note to their neighbour.
+You can do this with ta – ta, ti – ti etc or simply saying quarter, half, whole, eighth note.
+Use whichever method the children are more familiar with.

 - Continue this process all around the circle until it has reached the 1st child again.
 They then place that card face up on the floor and clap the rhythm.